Kotlin/dokka/docs/topics/formats/dokka-markdown.md

 [//]: # (title: Markdown)

-> The Markdown output formats are still in Alpha so you may find bugs and experience migration issues when using them. **You use them at your own risk.**
+> The Markdown output formats are still in Alpha, so you may find bugs and experience migration issues when using them.
+> **You use them at your own risk.**
 >
 {type="warning"}